Liquid error (snippets/product-thumbnail line 166): invalid url input

 height="2400"

-alt="A single Japanese chef's knife with a black handle and a shiny, partially textured blade is positioned diagonally on a dark, plain surface."
+alt="A single Hinoura gyuto Japanese chef’s knife with a dark handle and a partially polished, partially matte blade lies on a plain dark gray surface."

 class="image-magnify-hover"